Dax0s/vu/README.md

 Please follow **all** of the steps, since they are required for everything to work as intended

 On windows you can access the config file by pressing `Windows Button + Q`, then launching `DOSBox <version> Options` application

 1. Create a directory on your local drive which we will be using as a drive in DOSBox
-*I recommend on using the 8086 folder which came with this repo, so if you've downloaded the zip it's already created at `<RepoLocation>\Subjects\komparch\8086`
+*I recommend using the 8086 folder which came with this repo, so if you've downloaded the zip it's already created at `<RepoLocation>\Subjects\komparch\8086`*
 2. Create a new folder called `Programs` in the directory created previously
     **Note: This folder's creation is mandatory, it's required to add tasm to PATH**
+    *If you're using the 8086 folder which came with this zip, then the folder is already created*
 3. Open the DOSBox config file, and then change these params:
     `cputype=8086`
 5. I recommend changing the display settings using this [tutorial](https://www.dosgamers.com/dos/dosbox-dos-emulator/screen-resolution)